bmx-ng/bmx-site/docs/language/literals.md

 Print "And then Mark said, ~qescape sequences rule!~q" Print "Line1~nLine2~nLine3~nLine4~nLine5"
 ```
-The type of a literal may also be modified by appending @:%TypeName to the literal.
+The type of a literal may also be modified by appending `:TypeName` to the literal.
 For example:

 ```blitzmax
 $8000000000000000:Long